Andrei358/eqSolver/README.md

 eq = system()
 ```
-Input the system using getSys() and passing the name of the file where the system is stored
+Input the system using getSys() and pass the name of the file where the system is stored

 ```
 eq.getSys("input.txt")